NickKarpowicz/LightwaveExplorer/README.md

   The Python module for working with the results is also in that folder for convenience; I'd recommend putting it somewhere in your Python path if you're going to work with it a lot, otherwise just copy it into your working folder.
 It's also in this repo if you think of any improvements.

-  You can also download the version using the Win32 interface rather than the newer interface, in case there are some bugs in the latter which I haven't found yet.

 ---

   ### Installation on Linux